rdmorganiser/rdmo-docs/docs/configuration/cache.md

 systemctl enable memcached
 ```

-Back in your virtual enviroment, you need to install python-memcached:
+Back in your virtual environment, you need to install python-memcached:

 ```bash
 pip install -r requirements/memcached.txt